CyVerse-learning-materials/DOI_request_quickstart/Additional/doi_faq.rst

 What metadata standards does CyVerse support for data publication?
 ==================================================
-All data will have a DataCite metadata entry.
-However, take into consideration that the DataCite metadata is a citation metadata that does not represent the complexity of the research that went behind creating your data, and we encourage you to include additional metadata.
+All data will follow the DataCite metadata schema (currently using version 4.1).
+However,  DataCite metadata is citation metadata that does not represent the complexity of the research that went behind creating your data.
+Therefore, we encourage you to include additional metadata.
 We suggest that you include the metadata records and other help documents in your publication package within a folder labeled as “metadata” so it is easily identifiable for other users.
+Consider taking advantage of the DE's bulk metadata application feature for adding file level metadata, especially for large datasets.

 ----

 How can I organize and package my dataset for publication in the CyVerse Curated Data site?
 ========================================================================================
-See Guidelines for Organizing Your CyVerse Curated Data for more details on how to prepare your data for publication.
+See the guidelines for `organizing data <https://cyverse-doi-request-quickstart.readthedocs-hosted.com/en/latest/organize.html>`_ for more details on how to prepare your data for publication.

 ----

 What if I want to change or add metadata to my public data?
 ============================================
-If you need to make changes to the metadata of a dataset with a DOI or ARK, contact us at doi@cyverse.org.
+If you need to make changes to the metadata of a dataset with a DOI, contact us at doi@cyverse.org.
+If your dataset is connected to a paper that is published after the DOI is created, please contact us with the paper's DOI so we can link it in the metadata.

 ----

 Where can I go for help on permanent identifiers?
 ============================================
-Email the `CyVerse DOI team <mailto::doi@cyverse.org>`_ or ask a question on our forum.
+Email the `CyVerse DOI team <mailto::doi@cyverse.org>`_.

 ----